-There were some days that deserved to be drowned at birth and everyone sent back to bed with a hot brandy, a box of chocolates and a warm, energetic companion.
+SOME DAYS DESERVED to be drowned at birth and everyone sent back to bed with a hot brandy, a box of chocolates, and a warm, energetic companion.
 Today was without question one of those days.

 The cutter lurched over the chop, shimmying from side to side in a stomach-twisting quadrille.
 Rain pebbled the deck and sails.
-Water sheeted across the bow and swirled around Lucy’s feet, too great a flood for the scuttles to handle.
+Water sheeted across the bow and swirled around Lucy’s feet, too great a flood for the scuppers to handle.
 Her socks were soaked and she could hardly feel her toes.
-She ought to have had her boots majicked against the weather like her cloak.
-But it was a bit more majick than she could take.
+She ought to have had her boots majicked against the weather like her cloak, but that was a bit more majick than she could take.

 Cold eeled deep inside Lucy.
 Her insides quaked with the penetrating chill and her muscles clenched against it.
 She tightened her arms around her stomach, wishing she’d eaten a better breakfast and thinking longingly of her forgotten flask of tea.